CSTARS/spatial-cimis/README.md

 # Spatial CIMIS

+For 2018 spatial CIMIS will begin processing the next generation GOES-16/17 data.
+This will require new infrastructure (new dish and servers) and a slightly modified spatial CIMIS toolset to process the new spatial data.

 In November 2011, California Department of Water Resources have contracted for a revision to the current [Spatial CIMIS]([http://wwwcimis.water.ca.gov/cimis/cimiSatSpatialCimis.jsp)